Social media marketing: Social bookmarking sites

 Social bookmarking sites are used in social media promotion.
 Each of these sites is dedicated to the collection, curation, and organization of links to other websites that users deem to be of good quality.
 This process is "crowdsourced", allowing amateur social media network members to sort and prioritize links by relevance and general category.
 Due to the large user bases of these websites, any link from one of them to another, the smaller website may in a flash crowd, a sudden surge of interest in the target website.

 In addition to user-generated promotion, these sites also offer advertisements within individual user communities and categories.
 Because ads can be placed in designated communities with a very specific target audience and demographic, they have far greater potential for traffic generation than ads selected simply through cookie and browser history.

 Additionally, some of these websites have also implemented measures to make ads more relevant to users by allowing users to vote on which ones will be shown on pages they frequent.
 The ability to redirect large volumes of web traffic and target specific, relevant audiences makes social bookmarking sites a valuable asset for social media marketers.

 Blogs

 Platforms like LinkedIn create an environment for companies and clients to connect online.
 Companies that recognize the need for information, originality and accessibility employ blogs to make their products popular and unique/ and ultimately reach out to consumers who are privy to social media.

 Studies from 2009 show that consumers view coverage in the media or from bloggers as being more neutral and credible than print advertisements, which are not thought of as free or independent.
-Blogs allow a product or company to provide longer descriptions of products or services, can include testimonials and can link to and from other social network and blog pages.
+Blogs allow a product or company to provide longer descriptions of products or services, may include testimonials and links to related social media or blog content.

 Blogs can be updated frequently and are promotional techniques for keeping customers, and also for acquiring followers and subscribers who can then be directed to social network pages.
 Online communities can enable a business to reach the clients of other businesses using the platform.
 To allow firms to measure their standing in the corporate world, sites enable employees to place evaluations of their companies.

 Some businesses opt out of integrating social media platforms into their traditional marketing regimen.
 There are also specific corporate standards that apply when interacting online.
 To maintain an advantage in a business-consumer relationship, businesses have to be aware of four key assets that consumers maintain: information, involvement, community, and control.